WOLVS/BIRL/README.md

 * **[bUnwarpJ](http://imagej.net/BUnwarpJ)** is the [ImageJ](https://imagej.nih.gov/ij/) plugin for elastic registration (optional integration with [Feature Extraction](http://imagej.net/Feature_Extraction)).
 * ...

+Some more image registration methods integrated in ImageJ are listed in [Registration](https://imagej.net/Registration).

 ### Install methods and run benchmarks